flightstats/hub/README.md

 Hyphens and underscores are not allowed in channel names.
 Please try to break as many of these rules as possible in order to challenge Jason's sanity.

+TTL is optional and should be a positive number.
+If not specified, a default value (120 days) is used.
+If specified as null, then the channel has no TTL.

 `POST http://datahub:8080/channel`

 * Content-type: application/json